Johann Jakob Moser: Career

 He spent the years 1739 to 1747 at Ebersdorf, mainly concerned with completing the monumental 53 volumes of his Deutsches Staatsrecht ("German Constitutional Law"), a pioneering research analysing the named subject matter more systematically than ever done before, and based on a through study of the sources.

 In 1751 Moser became a consultant on land reform to the Charles Eugene, Duke of Württemberg.
 He came into conflict with the Duke by opposing the Duke's absolutist tendencies.
 In July 1759 he was arrested and imprisoned without judicial procedure in solitary confinement in the fortress Hohentwiel, on the charge of authoring subversive writings.
 He completed his five-year detention with his mental and physical health and his faith in God unbroken.
 In order to meet his desire to write, without writing materials, he wrote religious songs on the walls with soot from the fireplace on the walls.
-In 1764, aged 63, he was released, in part due to the intercession of Friedrich the Great of Prussia, and was rehabilitated and restored to his position, rank and titles.

-In 1764 he was released, due in part to the intercession of Friedrich the Great of Prussia (son of the king who had hounded Moser in 1739).
+In 1764, aged 63, he was released, due in part to the intercession of Friedrich the Great of Prussia (son of the king who had hounded Moser in 1739).
 He was rehabilitated and restored to his position, rank and titles.
 He retired on 16 July 1770 aged 69.
 During the next 15 years, he wrote many books.
 Over his entire life he wrote 500-600 books.
 This prolific output led sometimes to careless representations of the facts in his works.